Rural Regional Roundtable group

 - surge capacity and system resilience.

-At past meetings we have been articulating the systemic challenges impacting the sector, including workforce and infrastructure.
-Health board directors, executives and senior leaders from rural and regional VHA member organisations joined our third RRR to bring these collective insights together to refine our rural and regional policy platform.
+Following past meetings where we articulated the systemic challenges impacting the sector, including workforce and infrastructure, health board directors, executives and senior leaders from rural and regional VHA member organisations joined our third RRR (on 21 June 2022) to bring these collective insights together to refine our rural and regional policy platform.
 Attendees were invited to summarise the key challenges faced by the sector, explore policy solutions, and prioritise the VHA’s advocacy agenda for the Victorian election and beyond.

 The VHA developed a report exploring the complex challenges of workforce by drawing on both academic evidence and the collective insights of over 50 senior leaders from across health services in rural and regional Victoria.